Innovation is key to drive margin expansion

 - On average, 3% of sales have been invested in focused R&D efforts over the last five years.

-- Energy and resource efficient products drive consumer demand in a market increasingly interested in sustainability.
+- Resource-efficient products drive consumer demand in a market increasingly interested in sustainability.

 Deep consumer insight – a competitive advantage in an age of greater consumer awareness